 Minimum Wage Country Comparison Chart

 To maintain a successful benefit management strategy, employers in India should be mindful of guaranteed benefits.
 As an example, health insurance in India is typically a combination of public and private insurance.
 While employees are entitled to public health benefits, they may also request a private supplementary plan as part of their benefits.

-Employees receive paid time off that includes 11 public holidays.
-These days will vary between states, local customs, and religions.
+Employees receive paid time off that includes 10 paid public holidays.
+Three of these days are set nationally, while the rest will vary between states, local customs, and religions.
 The statutory minimum for paid vacation is 15 days.